john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 So, what would a [refactor](https://en.wikipedia.org/wiki/Code_refactoring) of this code look like?

-First, let's break the main method down into three methods:
+First, let's break the function down into three sub-functions:

 ```python
 import requests